-- Academic enrichment specialists serve as coaches to provide resources for teachers, work with small groups and/or team teach in classrooms.
+- G.A.T.E Specialists serve as coaches to provide resources for cluster teachers, work with gifted students during weekly pull-out times, and provide small group instruction in and out of the classroom.

 Unique patterns of individual characteristics, interest, aptitudes, abilities and values indicate that secondary schools should offer many choices to the intellectually gifted.

 Students identified as gifted at the middle school level may select from a variety of honor courses.
 These courses emphasize strategic reasoning, creative and critical thinking skills, and cooperative learning strategies.
 Advanced course work will differ in pace, breadth and depth.

 At the high school level (grades 9-12), students identified as gifted will select from a variety of options.
 Their coursework may include Pre-AP classes and/or AP classes.
 Both Pre-AP and AP classes will emphasize strategic reasoning, creative and critical thinking skills, and cooperative learning strategies.
 Advanced coursework will differ in pace, breadth and depth.